Auto Transport GlossaryThis is the Glossary for Auto Transport. Find definitions and meanings to words or terms used in the car shipping industry.

 An enclosed carrier is a specialized transport truck designed to provide a fully enclosed environment for vehicles during transit.
 Unlike open carriers, which leave vehicles exposed to the elements, enclosed auto transport carriers shield vehicles from weather, road debris, and external hazards throughout the journey.
 This method is especially favored for transporting high-value, luxury, or classic cars, where maximum protection is crucial.

-A flatbed transporter is a special type of heavy-duty trailer used for transporting tall or oversized items.
+A flatbed transport carrier is a special type of heavy-duty trailer used for transporting tall or oversized items.
 These trailers are crucial for moving large and heavy equipment, like construction machinery, vehicles, and other oversized loads.

 In auto transport, "Inop" refers to an inoperable vehicle that cannot be driven onto or off a transport trailer due to mechanical or functional issues.
 Transporting inop vehicles often requires additional equipment, such as a winch, and may incur extra costs because of the added effort and resources needed to load and unload the vehicle.